Patterning: White Factoring and Tricolor/Pointed

 deaf.
 This was stated with no scientific evidence.
 Of all the splash Boston Terriers that have been BAER

-tested and results shared with the public for documentation, not one has come back as being deaf, neither
+tested and results shared with the public for documentation by Cypress Farm (13 total), not one has come

-bilaterally or unilaterally.
-It is possible that Boston Terriers with lack of pigmentation within the inner ear
+back as being deaf, bilaterally nor unilaterally.
+It is possible that Boston Terriers with lack of pigmentation

-canal may have a higher incidence of deafness as reported through research, however, any color Boston
+within the inner ear canal may have a higher incidence of deafness as reported through research,

-Terrier of any pattern can have this.
+however, any color Boston Terrier of any pattern can have this.

 ***Important Facts To Note Splash/TriColor Boston Terriers***